-Industrial Valuation
+Industrial Property

 The Midland Central Appraisal District contracts with the firm Prichard and Abbott for the valuation of commercial industrial real and personal property.
 Prichard and Abbott has prepared a separate and distinct mass valuation report pertaining to industrial property on behalf of the appraisal district for the current tax year.
 The mass industrial valuation report is made in accordance to current USPAP requirements and standards.
-These accounts are coded property type "I" in the district's CAMA system.
-There were approximately 6,154 category industrial personal property accounts in 2019.
+These accounts are system coded property type "I" in the district's CAMA system.
+There were approximately 7,955 state category "L2" industrial personal property accounts in 2020.